 At the Registration Day event you will become an officially registered DMU student.
 You will be invited to your faculty at a specific time on an allocated date and will be asked to show some ID (usually a driving licence or passport).
-Once everything is checked and complete, you will be given your DMU student ID which signifies that you are a fully registered DMU student.
+Once everything is checked and complete, you will be given your DMU student ID card.

-International students will also need to visit the international student support team, in Gateway House, to have their documentation scanned and checked before their registration can be completed.
+International students will also need to visit the Visa Queries desk, in Gateway House, to have their documentation scanned, and checked before their registration can be completed.

 Some students, for example, those studying by distance learning, will not be required to attend the in-person registration event.
 Your faculty will send you details of any induction and registration-related activity.